ElvishJerricco/nix-simple-ci/README.md

   them to a site like pastebin.
 - You can't use the statuses API to add a status to a commit on someone's fork of your repo, meaning you can't get CI status for PRs from forks.
 It'd be great if there were a way to do this.
+Maybe just build PRs and leave something like a comment?
 - Document launching the server in a systemd unit using NixOS modules.
 - Support multiple Webhook tokens via the `servant-github-webhook` library, and support multiple access tokens.